-In the end, I settled for an Akrapovic Ti carbon as there was a special deal on.
-Sure it is an expensive full system exhaust pipe but it came with a road compliance certificate for my area.
+In the end, I settled for an Akrapovic Ti carbon as there was a special deal on it.
+Sure it is an expensive full-system exhaust pipe but it came with a road compliance certificate for my area.
 Yamaha also sells it as a direct aftermarket upgrade.
-No extra fuel maps or dyno testes are needed.
+No extra fuel maps or dyno tests are needed.

 Here is another video showing MT 07 and FZ 07 exhaust systems with and without DB Killers.
 (Decibel Killers)

 DB killers are used in silencing the exhaust sound to acceptable DB limits.
 It quietens the sound so it will be comfortable for your ears, your neighbors, and the police.
 It is generally a long perforated tube that streamlines the flow path of the exhaust.
 The exhaust gas is then passed through it, where due to the narrowing of the path exhaust sound is muffled.
 Simple.